-- Act XI of 1991 (in Hungarian) on statutory health and administrative activity. - Government Decree No. 578/2020 (in Hungarian) on the operation of the food chain control information system. - Government Decree No. 354/2013 (in Hungarian) on domestic operation of the Internal Market Information System and on the rules of participation in it. - Government Decree No. 186/2009 (in Hungarian) on fines in the case of failure to report notifiable services and on general appointment of authorities overseeing services.

-- Government Decree No. 158/2009 (in Hungarian) on procedures for the protection of geographical indications of agricultural products, foodstuffs, and spirits, and on the inspection of such products. - Government Decree No. 201/2001 on quality standards and control of potable water. - Decree No. 28/2017 (in Hungarian) on requirements for self-monitoring systems to be operated by food businesses. - Decree No. 141/2011 (in Hungarian) concerning the increased level of official control on imports of certain food and feed of non-animal origin. - Decree No. 66/2010 (in Hungarian) on maximum residue levels of pesticides in or on food and feed of plant and animal origin and relating to their official control. - Decree No. 3/2010 (in Hungarian) on data reporting and traceability relating to food production and sale.
+- Act No. XI of 1991 (in Hungarian) on statutory health and administrative activity. - Government Decree No. 578/2020 (in Hungarian) on the operation of the food chain control information system. - Government Decree No. 354/2013 (in Hungarian) on domestic operation of the Internal Market Information System and on the rules of participation in it. - Government Decree No. 186/2009 (in Hungarian) on fines in the case of failure to report notifiable services and on general appointment of authorities overseeing services. - Government Decree No. 158/2009 (in Hungarian) on procedures for the protection of geographical indications of agricultural products, foodstuffs, and spirits, and on the inspection of such products. - Government Decree No. 201/2001 on quality standards and control of potable water. - Decree No. 28/2017 (in Hungarian) on requirements for self-monitoring systems to be operated by food businesses. - Decree No. 141/2011 (in Hungarian) concerning the increased level of official control on imports of certain food and feed of non-animal origin. - Decree No. 66/2010 (in Hungarian) on maximum residue levels of pesticides in or on food and feed of plant and animal origin and relating to their official control. - Decree No. 3/2010 (in Hungarian) on data reporting and traceability relating to food production and sale.

-Regarding facility or product registration, Hungary applies EU-harmonized legislation.
+Hungary applies EU-harmonized legislation to facility or product registration.
 In compliance with EU regulations, product registration is required only for novel foods.
 Food business operators can place a novel food on the market only after the European Commission (EC) has processed an application for the authorization and has updated the Union list.
 Therefore, the applicant must first submit an online application for authorization to the EC before placing a novel food on the market.
 There is no national registration requirement for imported products.
-Food inspection authorities control food importers and imported products by the same routine as they do domestic manufacturers and distributors.
+Food inspection authorities control food importers and imported products in the same way as they do domestic manufacturers and distributors.

-A wide range of foodstuffs (including meat and meat products, milk and dairy products, fish and fishery products, eggs and egg products, and animal by-products, etc.) can enter the EU market only from EU approved U.S. establishments.
-Their lists can be found on the FAS/USEU website.
+A wide range of U.S. foodstuffs (including meat and meat products, milk and dairy products, fish and fishery products, eggs and egg products, and animal by-products, etc.) can only enter the EU market from EU approved establishments in the United States.
+The non-EU country establishments database can be found on the EC's food safety website.